-The Plaintiff’s treating brain injury medicine doctor referred the Plaintiff for an evaluation of hydrocephalus, after the Plaintiff complained of balance difficulties and incontinence.
-Plaintiff was examined at VCU Health, where a neurosurgeon diagnosed him as suffering from secondary post-traumatic hydrocephalus from the incident.
-The neurosurgeon surgically inserted a shunt in Plaintiff’s brain to help with the hydrocephalus symptoms.
+The client’s treating brain injury medicine doctor referred him for an evaluation of hydrocephalus, after he complained of balance difficulties and incontinence.
+He was examined at VCU Health, where a neurosurgeon diagnosed him as suffering from secondary post-traumatic hydrocephalus from the incident.
+The neurosurgeon surgically inserted a shunt in his brain to help with the hydrocephalus symptoms.

-Plaintiff was referred to a neuroendocrinologist experienced in the treatment of neuroendocrine disorders following traumatic brain injury.
-After conducting objective lab studies, the neuroendocrinologist determined that Plaintiff suffered from severe growth hormone deficiency.
+The firm's client was referred to a neuroendocrinologist experienced in the treatment of neuroendocrine disorders following traumatic brain injury.
+After conducting objective lab studies, the neuroendocrinologist determined that he suffered from severe growth hormone deficiency.
 The specialist concluded the deficiency was most likely caused by a disruption of the pituitary gland’s normal function following the brain injury.

-Due to excessive daytime sleepiness and fatigue following the injury, Plaintiff was also referred to a pulmonologist and sleep specialist.
+Due to excessive daytime sleepiness and fatigue following the injury, the firm's client was also referred to a pulmonologist and sleep specialist.
 After conducting objective sleep studies, the specialist concluded that Plaintiff suffered from post-traumatic hypersomnia, or excessive daytime sleepiness, from the traumatic brain injury.

-Plaintiff’s past medical expenses were approximately $220,000.
-Plaintiff’s life care planner and treating brain injury medicine doctor concluded that his future care needs were likely to be between $2—$3 million.
-It was estimated by Plaintiff that his lost earnings totaled $430,000.
+The firm’s client's past medical expenses were approximately $220,000.
+A life care planner and treating brain injury medicine doctor concluded that his future care needs were likely to be between $2—$3 million.
+It was estimated that his lost earnings totaled $430,000.